carlos-vf/Cluster-Creation-and-Testing-with-VirtualBox-VMs-and-Docker-Containers/README.md

 ```
 If it resolves the name and returns the IP of the node, then the DNS is working as it should, too.

 Moreover, you should also be able to connect to the internet from your workers.
-You can manually deactivate the NAT adapter (enp0s3) from VirtualBox (the machine must be off) and try to connect _google.com_:
+You can try to connect _google.com_:
 ```
 ping google.com
 ```